George Gurdjieff: Reception and influence

 Gurdjieff's notable personal students include P. D. Ouspensky, Olga de Hartmann, Thomas de Hartmann, Jane Heap, Jeanne de Salzmann, Willem Nyland, Lord Pentland (Henry John Sinclair), John G. Bennett, Alfred Richard Orage, Maurice Nicoll, and Rene Daumal.

 Gurdjieff gave new life and practical form to ancient teachings of both East and West.
-For example, the Socratic and Platonic emphasis on "the examined life" recurs in Gurdjieff's teaching as the practice of self-observation.
+For example, the Socratic and Platonic emphasis on know thyself recurs in Gurdjieff's teaching as the practice of self-observation.
 His teachings about self-discipline and restraint reflect Stoic teachings.
 The Hindu and Buddhist notion of attachment recurs in Gurdjieff's teaching as the concept of identification.
-His descriptions of the "three being-foods" matches that of Ayurveda, and his statement that "time is breath" echoes jyotish, the Vedic system of astrology.
+His descriptions of the "three being-foods" matches that of Ayurveda, and his statement that "time is breath" echoes Jyotish, the Vedic system of astrology.
 Similarly, his cosmology can be "read" against ancient and esoteric sources, respectively Neoplatonic and in such sources as Robert Fludd's treatment of macrocosmic musical structures.

 An aspect of Gurdjieff's teachings which has come into prominence in recent decades is the enneagram geometric figure.
 For many students of the Gurdjieff tradition, the enneagram remains a koan, challenging and never fully explained.
 There have been many attempts to trace the origins of this version of the enneagram; some similarities to other figures have been found, but it seems that Gurdjieff was the first person to make the enneagram figure publicly known and that only he knew its true source.
 Others have used the enneagram figure in connection with personality analysis, principally with the Enneagram of Personality as developed by Oscar Ichazo, Claudio Naranjo and others.
 Most aspects of this application are not directly connected to Gurdjieff's teaching or to his explanations of the enneagram.

-Gurdjieff inspired the formation of many groups after his death, all of which still function today and follow his ideas.
-The Gurdjieff Foundation, the largest establishment organization influenced by the ideas of Gurdjieff, was organized by Jeanne de Salzmann during the early 1950s, and led by her in cooperation with other pupils of his.
+Gurdjieff inspired the formation of many groups around the world after his death, all of which still function today and follow his ideas.
+The Gurdjieff Foundation, the largest organization influenced by the ideas of Gurdjieff, was organized by Jeanne de Salzmann during the early 1950s, and led by her in cooperation with fellow pupils of his.
 Other pupils of Gurdjieff formed independent groups.
 Willem Nyland, one of Gurdjieff's closest students and an original founder and trustee of The Gurdjieff Foundation of New York, left to form his own groups in the early 1960s.
 Jane Heap was sent to London by Gurdjieff, where she led groups until her death in 1964.
-Louise Goepfert March, who became a pupil of Gurdjieff's in 1929, started her own groups in 1957 and founded the Rochester Folk Art Guild in the Finger Lakes region of New York State.
+Louise Goepfert March, who became a pupil of Gurdjieff's in 1929, started her own groups in 1957.
 Independent thriving groups were also formed and initially led by John G. Bennett and A. L. Staveley near Portland, Oregon.